-The study found that, over four weeks, alternate-day fasting helps people eat about 35 per cent fewer calories and lose an average 3.5 kg.
+The study found that, over four weeks, alternate-day fasting helped people eat about 35 per cent fewer calories and lose an average 3.5 kg.

-The levels of ketones – formed when we burn fat – were raised even on non-fasting days.
+The Austrian found the levels of ketones – formed when we burn fat – were raised even on non-fasting days.

 Markers in the body linked to age-related disease and inflammation improved, and alternate-day fasting also lowered cholesterol and belly fat.

-“You have three-and-a-half days a week when you are fasting, which is quite a big restriction on energy.”
+“You have three-and-a-half days a week when you are fasting, which is quite a big restriction on energy,” assoc prof Heilbronn says.